Louisville can do Better because we deserve better.

 “I’m passionate about community building & creating engaged, empowered citizens.”

-People know that Jennifer shows up to WORK - from planting trees to painting murals to building relationships in our community.
-She’s been there, done that, and she’s ready to do it on Metro Council.
+People know that I show up to WORK.
+From planting trees to painting murals to cleaning alleys to building relationships in our community, I’ve been there, done that, and I’m doing it on Metro Council.

-Jennifer enjoyed growing up in Louisville and knows that if we want more families to grow up with the experiences that she did, we’re going to have to do more to support working families.
+I’ve enjoyed growing up in Louisville and know that if we want more families to grow up with the quality experiences that I did, we’re going to have to do more to support working families.

 From our public schools to our essential workers, strong public policy doesn’t happen without the people doing the work on the ground having a seat at the table.
-Anyone should be able to work a standard workweek and be able to afford shelter, food, healthcare, and other necessities.
-There is a gross imbalance of wealth in our society and the gap between the ultra-wealthy and the middle and lower classes is only growing.
-When workers are as stretched thin as their wallets it creates animosity in and out of the workplace.
-We can’t allow companies and corporations to monopolize our people and economy.
+Everyone should be able to work a standard workweek and be able to afford shelter, food, healthcare, and other necessities.
+There is a gross imbalance of wealth in our society, and the gap between the ultra-wealthy and the middle and lower classes is only growing.
+When workers are stretched as thin as their wallets, it creates animosity in and out of the workplace.

 Community growth happens when: